MahalavanyaSriram/COVID-19_Prediction/README.md

 It is also important to see the distribution of variables and for this we can plot histograms and standardize the dataset if needed.

 ### Data Preparation
-As part of the Data Evaluation, to handle missing values we will be performing Imputation.
-Any outliners will be taken care of.
+As part of the Data Preparation, to handle missing values we will be performing imputation.
+Any outliers will be taken care of.
-If required, scaling would be done on some of the attributes and we would be dropping any features that is not needed.
+If required, scaling would be done on some of the attributes and we would be dropping any variables that are not needed.

 ### Machine Learning